stardustxx/vue3-starter/README.md

 ### Vuex 4

 The team has just finished upgrading it to Vue 3 and the APIs stay the same.
-However they are some plans for future APIs so there may be beraking changes later on.
+However they are some plans for future APIs so there may be breaking changes later on.

 [Vuex 4](https://github.com/vuejs/vuex/tree/4.0)